Naydo003/rentalApp/README.md

-how to make scroll work from body not just when pointer is in container - done A. div for outer container aligning of first flex box in details page when using wrap - done A. gap instead of space need to get condition into hidden value. - done A. setValue where to put context in Next app
-How to do auth in next app
+how to make scroll work from body not just when pointer is in container - done A. div for outer container aligning of first flex box in details page when using wrap - done A. gap instead of space need to get condition into hidden value. - done A. setValue where to put context in Next app - done, use Modular folder structure, put it with its feature How to do auth in next app google api what type is location in mySQL can you do flash messages in react are we sending whole data to db unnecessarily, can we add? so if author send author??? in item api what is better grid of flex? - done, grid where layout shapes content, flex where content shapes layout
-google api
-what type is location in mySQL can you do flash messages in react are we sending whole data to db unnecessarily, can we add? so if author send author??? in item api what is better grid of flex?

 things to do
 update items api to not const

+error - callback not a function on image upload